apache/apisix/docs/en/latest/external-plugin.md

 which hit the route will trigger RPC call from APISIX to the plugin runner via unix socket.

-The plugin runner will handle the PRC call, create a fake request at its side, run external plugins and return the result back to APISIX.
+The plugin runner will handle the RPC call, create a fake request at its side, run external plugins and return the result back to APISIX.

 The target external plugins and the execution order are configured in the `ext-plugin-*`